nnMIL: A generalizable multiple instance learning framework for computational pathology

-\textbf{Bag size during bag-level sampling.} During training, each WSI is processed to a fixed bag size $M$ determined from the dataset-level distribution of patch counts.
-Specifically, $M$ is set to half the median number of patches per slide across the training set.
+\textbf{Bag size during bag-level sampling.} During training, each WSI is represented by a fixed bag size $M$ determined from the dataset-level distribution of patch counts.
+Specifically, $M$ is set to half of the median number of patches per slide in the training set.
 For WSIs with more than $M$ patches, a random subset of $M$ patches is selected; for WSIs with fewer than $M$ patches, zero-padding is applied.
-This ensures that all samples within a batch have uniform length, enabling efficient batch processing and gradient computation.
+This ensures that all samples within a mini-batch have a uniform length, enabling efficient batch processing and stable gradient computation.

-\textbf{Hidden dim in hidden-level sampling.} During the forward pass, the attention mechanism operates on a randomly sampled subset of $H$ dimensions from the full $D$-dimensional feature space.
-This hidden-level sampling serves dual purposes: (1) it reduces computational cost during training while maintaining access to the full feature space through aggregation, and (2) it acts as a form of regularization, encouraging the model to learn robust representations that are not overly dependent on specific feature dimensions.
+\textbf{Feature-subspace sampling for attention.} During the forward pass, the attention mechanism operates on a randomly sampled subset of $H$ dimensions from the full $D$-dimensional feature space.
+This feature-subspace sampling serves two purposes.
+First, it reduces the computational cost of attention computation during training while preserving access to the full foundation-model embedding space during aggregation.
+Second, it acts as a form of regularization, encouraging the model to learn attention patterns that are not overly dependent on specific feature dimensions.

-\textbf{Batch sampler for mini-batch.} To address class imbalance and improve data utilization across heterogeneous tasks, nnMIL employs task-aware batch samplers that ensure balanced representation within each mini-batch.
-For classification, the \texttt{BalancedBatchSampler} enforces approximately equal numbers of samples from each class, distributing any remainder in a round-robin fashion.
-For regression, the \texttt{RegressionBatchSampler} divides the target variable into bins and samples proportionally from each bin to achieve uniform coverage of the target range.
-For survival analysis, the sampler maintains balanced event rates and temporal distributions across batches.
-These task-aware samplers allow nnMIL to train with substantially larger batch sizes (typically 32 or higher) than conventional MIL methods restricted to a batch size of one, leading to smoother gradient updates, better data efficiency, and improved generalization.
+\textbf{Task-aware mini-batch sampler.} To address class imbalance and improve data utilization across heterogeneous tasks, nnMIL employs task-aware batch samplers that encourage balanced representation within each mini-batch.
+For classification, the \texttt{BalancedBatchSampler} enforces approximately equal numbers of samples from each class and distributes any remainder in a round-robin manner.
+For regression, the \texttt{RegressionBatchSampler} divides the target variable into bins and samples across bins to improve coverage of the target range.
+For survival analysis, the sampler balances event status and follow-up time distributions across mini-batches.
+These task-aware samplers allow nnMIL to train with substantially larger effective batch sizes, typically 32 or higher, compared with conventional MIL methods that are commonly trained with a batch size of one.
+This leads to smoother gradient updates, better data efficiency, and improved generalization.